scrapy/scrapy/docs/topics/selectors.rst

 selectors (or just "selectors", for short) because they "select" certain parts of the HTML document specified by `XPath`_ expressions.

-`XPath`_ is a language for selecting nodes in XML documents, which can be used to with HTML.
+`XPath`_ is a language for selecting nodes in XML documents, which can also be used with HTML.

 Both `lxml`_ and Scrapy Selectors are built over the `libxml2`_ library, which means they're very similar in speed and parsing accuracy.

-This page explains how selectors work and describes their API which is very small and simple, unlike the `lxml`_ API which is much bigger because the `lxml`_ library can be use for many other tasks, besides selecting markup documents.
+This page explains how selectors work and describes their API which is very small and simple, unlike the `lxml`_ API which is much bigger because the `lxml`_ library can be used for many other tasks, besides selecting markup documents.

 For a complete reference of the selectors API see the :ref:`XPath selector